Office Location: Ketchum 146

 B.A., University of California, Santa Barbara - History, Women's Studies, Global Studies, 2008

-Latinx history/studies, US/Mexico border studies, radical social movements, migration and migrant politics, labor history, the carceral state, the detention and deportation regime, the carceral state
+Chicanx/Latinx history, US/Mexico border studies, radical social movements, migration and migrant politics, labor history, the carceral state, the detention and deportation regime, and food justice

 Jessica Ordaz is an Assistant Professor of Ethnic Studies at the University of Colorado Boulder.
 She grew up in Northern California to Mexican parents from Purepero, Michoacán.
 Ordaz became a first generation college student at UC Santa Barbara triple majoring in Women’s Studies, History, and Global Studies.
 She received her doctorate from the University of California Davis in American History.
 During the 2017-2018 academic year, Ordaz was the Andrew W. Mellon Sawyer Seminar postdoctoral fellow at the University of Washington, which focused on comparative racial capitalism.
 Her first book, The Shadow of El Centro: A History of Migrant Incarceration and Solidarity, was released in March 2021.
 Her second project will explore the multifaceted history of veganism and plant based foods throughout the Americas, focusing on colonization, food politics, and social justice.
 This research will illuminate the wider and transnational history of Latinx veganism and how communities of color have engaged with questions of animal, human, and plant relations for centuries.